Asiatic cheetah: In captivity

 In December 2015, it was reported that 18 Asiatic cheetah cubs had recently been born at Pardisan Park.

 In May 2022, an Asiatic cheetah gave birth to three male cubs in a facility in Iran; two died shortly after with Pirouz being the lone survivor.
 This is the first known reproduction of the subspecies in captivity.
 On 28 February 2023, Pirouz reportedly died in the veterinary hospital in Iran due to kidney failure.
+In August 2023, a young male Tara died from anemia caused by a leech infestation.